- I read that enforcement of SCA will be delayed. When should I update my integration?

 - Why are my off-session payments failing when I expect them to be exempt from SCA requirements?

-For off-session payments, make sure that you are authenticating the card when saving card details, either without a payment or after a payment.
+For off-session payments, make sure that you are authenticating the card when saving card details, either without a payment or during a payment.
 When saving cards without a payment, use the Setup Intents API and set usage to

 off_session.
 Finally, note that exemptions are not guaranteed and off-session payments may still require authentication by the bank.